Book One of the Heritage Series:

 What is going on?
-I have been attacked by Dementors and now I am facing expulsion from Hogwarts for saving myself and my cousin!
+I was attacked by dementors and now I am facing expulsion from Hogwarts for saving myself and my cousin!
 When can I leave this house?I am going mad and need decent company!

 Bored of pacing around his room, he began the task of packing all of his belongings into his trunk.
-He was not certain when he would be leaving, but being prepared couldn't hurt and it would mean that he could leave quicker.
+He was not certain when he would be leaving, but being prepared couldn't hurt, and it would mean that he could leave quicker.

 "Right you," he said, picking up his parchment and folding it.
 "I have a job that only you can do."